 - class of visa

-- date of visa/citizenship application (must be at least 12 months ago).
+- date of visa/citizenship application (must be older than the timeframes above).

 Without all of these details the IGIS will not process your complaint.